-Traffic from mabl originates through a fixed set of IP addresses.
+Traffic from mabl UI tests originates through a fixed set of IP addresses.
 Network administrators may have to set up firewall rules (allowlist, permitlist) to allow access to non-public testing and production environments.

 Secure tunneling with mabl Link

 Read about mabl Link if you desire a more secure solution to testing private environments behind the corporate firewall.